artsy/guides/guides/Retrospectives.md

 Be sure to come up with action items that are actionable and can be performed by a team member or the whole team.
 An example of that might be:

 - **Issue or topic discussed**: Sentry React Native, which is supposed to collect crashes, was causing a crash.
 Entire team has felt this pain point and the team decided to search for an alternative.
-- **Action Item**: Yuki has agreed to do a spike to search for an alternative.
+- **Action Item**: Yuki has agreed to do a [spike](http://v4.scaledagileframework.com/spikes/) to search for an alternative.
 This might be a task pulled in next sprint.

 __Tooling__
 At Artsy it is typically the case that team members are distributed across different countries/time zones.
-In order to conduct a retrospective that accommodates everyone, it may be necessary to use web-based tools such as zoom.us and [retrium.com](https://www.retrium.com/).
+In order to conduct a retrospective that accommodates everyone, it may be necessary to use web-based tools such as [zoom.us](https://zoom.us/) and [retrium.com](https://www.retrium.com/).

 ## Things to keep in mind
-- It’s really important to cultivate a safespace for retros.
+- It’s really important to cultivate [psychological safety](https://ashfurrow.com/blog/building-compassionate-software/#teams-with-psychological-safety-perform-better) and a safespace for retros.
 Retros are most successful when all team members are able to voice their thoughts, concerns, and ideas.
 - In some cases the team may want to run a retro with a specific focus in mind.
 For example, the team could facilitate a retro for improving how the quality assurance process is done or managing technical debt.
 Another good opportunity for a retro is after the team has implemented a new stack or technology.
 - These are by no means hard rules.
 Rather, this is meant to serve as a guideline and give some initial structure that teams can then adjust to fit their needs.